-- Please refer to the Tuition (subject to change) and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.
+- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.

-- Books and Supplies are approximately \$800 per year. - Course fees for classes conducted in non-daytime standard times are not financially supported by Advanced Education and thus priced on a cost recovery basis.
-This is significantly more expensive than regular daytime fees, and priced on a credit-by-credit basis.
+- Books and supplies are approximately \$800 per year. - Course fees for classes conducted in non-daytime standard times are not financially supported by Advanced Education and thus priced on a cost recovery basis.
+This is significantly more expensive than regular daytime fees and priced on a credit-by-credit basis.